Identifying causal effects with subjective ordinal outcomes

 \section{What is identified from continuous variation in $X$}

-Given the model outlined in the last section, let us now turn to what can be identified by looking at responses given variation in $X$.
-In this section, we suppose that at least one component of $X$ is continuously distributed.
+Given the model outlined in the last section, let us consider what can be identified by looking at responses given variation in $X$.
+In this section, I suppose that at least one component of $X$ is continuously distributed.